AlexandraLuiza/German-with-Friends/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a German Language platform which is ment to help people learn German with friends.
+This is a German Language platform which is meant to help people learn German with friends.

 Homepage